AplosAnalytics/docs.aplosanalytics.com/docs/api/executions/run_execution.md

 # 🚀 Run an Analysis on the NCA Engine

-Once a file is uploaded into our system you can run an execution against it.
-This means you can follow the flow of uploading a file and then executing right away, or simply upload one or more files and run executions at a later date and time.
+Once a file is uploaded you can run an NCA Engine Execution against it.

-In this section, we'll focus on running an execution.
+In general, you can follow the flow of:
+1. Uploading a file
+2. Then run an execute action right away

+Or
+1. Upload one or more files
+2. Run executions at a later date and time. see [Listing Files](../users/list-files.md)

+> [!TIP]
+> No matter which flow you take,  the execution portion is the same and in this section, we'll take a deeper dive into how to run an execution.

 ## Route
 <DisplayRoutes :route-id="['run_execution']" :columns-to-show="['path', 'method_type']" />